virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Background

-In response to the confidential computing need in the cloud, ARM recently introduces the \CCA with the Realm Management Extension (RME), which supports a new type of attestable isolation environment called a Realm -- a type of cVMs, democratizing confidential computing to all developers for the secure processing of sensitive data.
-CCA is constituted of both hardware changes and firmware/software supports.
-In particular, the firmware code in EL3 maintains the GPT to determine the accessibility of physical pages, and the memory management unit (MMU) is augmented with additional Granule Protection Checks (GPC) beyond traditional page table based memory protection mechanisms.
+In response to the confidential computing need in the cloud, Arm introduced the \CCA with the Realm Management Extension (RME), which supports a new type of attestable isolation environment called a Realm -- a type of \cvms, democratizing confidential computing for all developers for the secure processing of sensitive data.
+CCA consists of both hardware changes and firmware/software support.

+In particular, the firmware code in EL3 maintains the Granule Protection Table (GPT) to determine the accessibility of physical pages, and the memory management unit (MMU) is augmented with additional Granule Protection Checks (GPC) beyond traditional page table based memory protection mechanisms.
 A tiny and \textit{trusted} software layer called \textit{Realm Management Monitor (RMM)} running at EL2 in the Realm world is responsible for memory isolation among Realms.
-The normal world hypervisor still manages the physical memory for the Realm world, however, those memory can be used by Realms for various purposes only after they are explicitly delegated to the Realm through the \RMI provided by \RMM. \RMM also provides for the hypervisor with RMIs to request \RMM to create, execute and destroy Realms.

-\ignore{ The \RMI interfaces are implemented through the \SMC instruction.
+The normal world hypervisor still manages the life cycle (allocation/de-allocation) of physical memory for the Realms.
+However, those memory can be used by Realms for various purposes only after they are explicitly delegated to the Realm through the \RMI provided by \RMM.
+The \RMI interfaces are implemented through the \SMC instruction.
 When the hypervisor invokes the command, the CPU traps to EL3, which in turn switches execution to \RMM in the Realm world to handle the command.
-Upon completion of the \RMI interface, \RMM issues an \SMC to EL3, which switches execution back to the hypervisor in the normal world. }
+Upon completion of the \RMI interface, \RMM issues an \SMC to EL3, which switches execution back to the hypervisor in the normal world.